Byron1z/managing-ad-B1z/README.md

   <img src="https://i.imgur.com/0HBLhZB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
   We can’t see Log Events as a normal user.
-Open as Administrator, and sign in as the Domain Admin, which was Jane Doe.
+Open as Administrator, and sign in as the Domain Admin, Jane Doe.

   We can still log in even though we’re signed in as someone else.
 </p>